 If you are visiting London, Covent Garden is one of the best neighbourhoods to explore.

-This area has a wealth of activities and sights, and there is such a unique charm that can be felt throughout the pretty streets.
+This area has a wealth of must-see sights, and there is such a unique charm that can be felt throughout the pretty streets.
 When it comes to things to do, Covent Garden has plenty of fun activities to try.

 The district has magnificent theatres, historical buildings, as well as some of London’s best restaurants, museums, and squares.